The Plot in You: Swan Song (2019–2022)

-Vol. 1, Vol. 2, Vol. 3 and Vol. 4 (2022–present)
+Self-titled sixth album (2022–present)

 On October 25, 2022, The Plot in You unveiled the first single "Divide".
 On December 1, the music video for the single was published.
 On February 8, 2023, the band released the second single "Left Behind" along with an accompanying music video.
 On August 11, the band unveiled the third single "Forgotten" and along with a music video.

-On January 19, 2024, The Plot in You have launched a new single titled "Closure".
-It follows the band's issued digital EP Vol. 1, which met a release on January 12.
+On January 19, 2024, The Plot in You released the single "Closure", following the band's issued digital EP Vol. 1, which met a release on January 12.
 The EP compiled three previously released singles from the group.
 In addition, the band also announced its follow-up, Vol. 2, released on May 3, 2024.
 On March 8, the band premiered the single "Don't Look Away" and its corresponding music video.
 On November 8, the band released a third installment, Vol. 3, including the singles "Been Here Before" and "Pretend".

-On September 12, 2025, The Plot In You released a 10th single titled "Silence", herewith announcing the release of a fourth volume in this series.

 Musical style

 The band's initial music featured a gritty metalcore sound with low-tuned guitars, a hint of djent, slight melodies but an overall emphasis on dissonance and equally as gritty lyrics.
-Tewers used a guttural vocal style most typically found in deathcore music with minor use of sung vocals in their earlier music mirror their angry and gritty tone conveying his dark lyricism, usually dealing with themes of toxic relationships, drug abuse, and anger.
+Tewers used a guttural vocal style most typically found in deathcore music with minor use of sung vocals in their earlier music, mirroring their angry and gritty tone to convey his dark lyricism, usually dealing with themes of toxic relationships, drug abuse, and anger.
 The band would go on to add some melodic elements in their future releases after incorporating the use of clean vocals during their debut album.
-Their sophomore album would mark a change a shift to faster aggressive music with the incorporation of industrial samples and even full songs with little to no screaming.
+Their sophomore album would mark a shift to faster, more aggressive music with the incorporation of industrial samples and even full songs with little to no screaming.
 By their third album the band began to stray away from their metalcore roots leaving the aggression behind in favor of experimentation.
-By their fourth outing, Dispose, Tewers stated the album would be a different type of heavy with the band leaving breakdowns and the cliches of metalcore behind them for unpredictable with songs varying from alternative rock to electronica many switching seamlessly from genre to the next in a matter of seconds.
-The biggest change came with multi-instrumentalist Landon Tewers including help from the rest of the band in the creative process for Dispose with Tewers writing, recording and producing all of the band previous releases aside from drums and percussion on some of their older releases.
-However, with the release of their EP's, Vol.1, Vol.2, and Vol.3, the band returned to their heavier roots, even adding some deathcore influences as well, while keeping a fair bit of their softness.
+By their fourth outing, Dispose, Tewers stated the album would be a different type of heavy with the band leaving breakdowns and the cliches of metalcore behind them for unpredictable songs varying from alternative rock to electronica, with many switching seamlessly from one genre to the next in a matter of seconds.
+The biggest change came with multi-instrumentalist Landon Tewers including help from the rest of the band in the creative process for Dispose with Tewers writing, recording and producing all of the band's previous releases aside from drums and percussion on some of their older releases.
+However, with the release of their EPs, Vol.1, Vol.2, and Vol.3, the band returned to their heavier roots, even adding some deathcore influences as well, while keeping a fair bit of their softness.

+The Plot in You have cited influences including Underoath, As I Lay Dying, Bring Me the Horizon, Bad Omens, Architects, Spiritbox, Invent Animate, I Prevail, Sleep Token, Polaris, We Came as Romans, Motionless in White, Fit for a King, Babymetal, King 810, Ice Nine Kills, Thrown and Slipknot.